11AbiRam11/DE-Azure-project/README.md

 #### Major feature are
 1) Backfilling (If we provide from_date in loop_input file for each table it will back fill from that date)
+2) Metadata driven pipelines
-2) Can process multiple Dimension (Tables)
+3) Can process multiple Dimension (Tables)
-3) Github intgration (Can directly push the file into git repo within clicks with all changes (commits)
+4) Github intgration (Can directly push the file into git repo within clicks with all changes (commits)
-4) Deletes empty files automatically after ingestion process
+5) Deletes empty files automatically after ingestion process
-5) Integration of for_each activities for automating for each individual table
+6) Integration of for_each activities for automating for each individual table

 ## Azure Data Factory